-Most assignments that are to be submitted during the course (i.e., module assignments, quizzes, etc.) are posted in Blackboard in the content folder of the course site (on the main menu).
-Discussion posts are in the discussions folder.
-Once you have completed the task, you will submit your work to the Blackboard Grade Center.
-The quiz scores will be submitted to the
+Assignments that are to be submitted during the course (i.e., module assignments, homework, etc.) are posted in Canvas in the week they are due.
+Discussion posts are in each week's module.
+Your written assignments (chapters and research proposal) are in the week that they are due.
+Once you have completed the task, you will submit your work to the Canvas Grade Center.
+The homework and quiz scores will be submitted to the Canvas grade center through

-Blackboard grade center through MindTap.
+MindTap.
 If you have any trouble downloading documents or video lessons, please contact your instructor as soon as possible.